knpuniversity/symfony-voters/knpu/voters.rst

     }

-Now if we try to eat one of Leanna's cookies she catches us with a nice clear messag.
+Now if we try to eat one of Leanna's cookies she catches us with a nice clear message.
 And of course in the production environment, this would be your 403 error page.

 .. tip::